1977 Klamath Falls nightclub shooting: Trial and imprisonment

 Dewitt Charles Henry was tried in Multnomah County Circuit Court in November 1979.
 He pleaded not guilty due to a "mental defect".

 The jury did not believe the defense's arguments, and DeWitt was found guilty on six counts of first-degree murder and two counts of attempted murder.
 He was given six consecutive life sentences.
 He was not a candidate for the death penalty because Oregon did not have capital punishment at the time.

 As of 2002, DeWitt Henry was incarcerated at the Oregon State Penitentiary without possibility of parole.

-According to the Oregon Department of Corrections website, as of July 2025, Henry was incarcerated at the Snake River Correctional Institution, a medium-security prison.
-The website described him as 74 years old, 6 feet 5 inches tall, and weighing 459 pounds.
+Henry was incarcerated at the Snake River Correctional Institution, a medium-security prison in Eastern Oregon where he died at age 75 on 25 July 2026.